thinkinkclub/thinkinkclub.github.io/content/posts/banter.md

 Fear not ant hot bod\
 Our elders have swallowed\
-meals temporary borrowed\
+Meals temporary borrowed\
-till death comes to each as we sowed
+Till death comes to each as we sowed